 COVID-19 has challenged Community Epilepsy Agencies to innovate in how they deliver programs.
 They have quickly adopted a remote delivery model and are increasingly networking their programs across agencies to maximize the impact with their strained resources.
 While their programs reduce healthcare usage and costs, these agencies continue to rely on charitable fundraising, leaving many programs and organizations at risk in the economic wake of COVID-19.
 Even under normal circumstance, agencies do not serve nearly as many people as they could if they had the proper resources, and parts of Ontario do not have a local epilepsy agency.

 The health and financial benefits for the province, as well as clients and local agencies, means this funding must be considered a priority and an important part of its COVID-19 response.

 With adequate funding for epilepsy education and support programs, the province can achieve 4 priority objectives:

 - Reducing unnecessary hospital usage through patient education, especially critical while the province continues to respond to COVID-19;

 - Supporting the mental health of an at-risk population

 - Reducing healthcare costs; and

 An investment of $2.8 million per year, for four years, to fund programs at Ontario’s Community Epilepsy Agencies will not only pay for itself in reduced healthcare costs, it will contribute an additional $9.7 million in net savings by 2024, while reducing hospital and other healthcare usage ahead of future COVID-19 waves, improving client mental health, and adapting epilepsy programs for remote delivery

-- By contacting your local MPP (not sure who your MPP is?
+Email your local MPP to show your support for Epilepsy Ontario’s budget submission (not sure who your MPP is?
 Click here)